-Upon completion of the merger, the stockholders of ResortQuest will become stockholders of Gaylord, and the Gaylord restated certificate of incorporation, as amended, and the Gaylord's restated bylaws will govern the rights of former ResortQuest stockholders.
+Upon completion of the merger, the stockholders of ResortQuest will become stockholders of Gaylord, and the Gaylord restated certificate of incorporation, as amended, and the Gaylord restated bylaws will govern the rights of former ResortQuest stockholders.
 The rights of Gaylord stockholders are currently governed by Delaware law, Gaylord's restated certificate of incorporation, as amended, and Gaylord's restated bylaws.
 The rights of ResortQuest stockholders are currently governed by Delaware law, ResortQuest's certificate of incorporation, as amended and ResortQuest's amended bylaws.
 Both companies are Delaware corporations, so many of the rights of ResortQuest stockholders will be similar to their rights as Gaylord stockholders.
-The following is a summary of material differences between the rights of ResortQuest stockholders and Gaylord stockholders and the rights of Gaylord stockholders.
-It is not a complete statement of the provisions affecting, and the differences between, the rights of ResortQuest stockholders and Gaylord's restated bylaws, ResortQuest's certificate of incorporation, as amended and ResortQuest's amended bylaws.
-ResortQuest's restated certificate of incorporation, as amended, Gaylord's restated bylaws, ResortQuest's certificate of incorporation, as amended and ResortQuest's amended bylaws.
+The following is a summary of material differences between the rights of ResortQuest stockholders and the rights of Gaylord stockholders.
+It is not a complete statement of the provisions affecting, and the differences between, the rights of ResortQuest stockholders and Gaylord stockholders.
+The summary is qualified in its entirety by reference to Delaware law, Gaylord's restated certificate of incorporation, as amended, Gaylord's restated bylaws, ResortQuest's certificate of incorporation, as amended and ResortQuest's amended bylaws.